Synthesizable Molecular Generation via Soft-constrained GFlowNets with Rich Chemical Priors: Acknowledgments

 The authors thank Seonghwan Seo for valuable comments on this project.
 This work was supported by the Canada Biomedical Research Fund and Biosciences Research Infrastructure Fund (Grant CBRF2-2023-00107).
 This project was undertaken thanks to funding from IVADO and the Canada First Research Excellence Fund.
+This work was supported, in whole or in part, by the Gates Foundation INV-092957.
+The conclusions and opinions expressed in this work are those of the author(s) alone and shall not be attributed to the Foundation.
 The research was enabled in part by computational resources provided by the Digital Research Alliance of Canada (\href{https://alliancecan.ca}{https://alliancecan.ca}) and Mila (\href{https://mila.quebec}{https://mila.quebec}).

 Hyeonah Kim is supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) [RS-2025-00520529].
 Minsu Kim acknowledges funding from the KAIST Jang Yeong Sil Fellow Program.
 Yoshua Bengio acknowledges support from the National Sciences and Engineering Council of Canada (NSERC), Samsung, and CIFAR.
-Yves Brun acknowledges support from the Canada 150 Research Chair in Bacterial Cell Biology.
+Yves V. Brun acknowledges support from the Canada 150 Research Chair in Bacterial Cell Biology.